xavierchia/xavierchia.github.io/_posts/2022-05-12-founder-patterns.md

 Unfair advantages exist.
 Instead of whining about how unfair the world is, you’re better off focusing on your own unfair advantages and coming up with a plan to add more to your repertoire.

+## Leverage

+Levers are force multipliers.
+They are the reason why some people can accomplish 10, 100x, or 1,000,000x what others can.

+There are four forms of leverage:

+- Tools: A skilled person with the right tools can build an entire house or cut down an entire forest.
+- People: You can hire or collaborate with people to 10x, 100x, or 1000x the impact you have on the world.
+- Capital (money): The same investment decision with 10x the capital returns 10x the results.
+- Digital Products (software, media): Created once, these assets can serve an infinite number of customers.

 ## The Startup Curve

 ![startup curve](/images/startup-curve.png)